 • Ask the consultant to describe what a “good working relationship” looks like to them.
 Is the description the consultant gives you of a “good working relationship” likely to be, and to be seen to be, a partnership?

-3. Thirdly, will you be able to learn from this consultant?
+Will you be able to learn from this consultant?
 One of the reasons you hire a consultant is that you (or your organisation) does not have the depth nor breadth of experience to successfully carry out the project.
 One of your aims should be to increase your own experience through this project.
 For example:

 • Why did you decide to employ a consultant?
 What were the gaps you could not fill internally?